sumit-maan/Favourite-Starwars-app/README.md

 * For better results prefer to use google chrome!

-To reset your saved database!
+To reset your saved database:

     1. cd to starwar directory
     2. run "python3 manage.py shell"
     3. You will see python shell